Mount Hasan: Holocene and present activity

+Future activity at Hasan could impact neighbouring villages, and larger eruptions might disrupt air traffic and tourism in Cappadocia.
+As of 2022 the volcano is not monitored.

 Possible portrayal of an eruption in a mural from Çatalhöyük

 A mural discovered in Çatalhöyük has been interpreted as showing a volcanic eruption, commonly linked to Mount Hasan, and this mural has even been interpreted as being the oldest known map.
 The interpretation of the mural showing a volcanic eruption has been contested however as an alternative interpretation is that the "volcano" shown in the mural is actually a leopard and the "village" a set of random geometric motifs.
 The map interpretation is also contested.
+The mural is depicted in the Museum of Anatolian Civilizations in Ankara and has been cited as the first man-made diagram.